AsTheSeaRises/kafka_python/README.md

 ### The producer
 Once connected to the instance via ssh, type the following command to begin a 'real-time' channel to send messages to a topic.
 Run this from the directory named after your kafka deployemnt.
 I used used Kafka 2.3.1, so this is the 'kafka231' directory.
+Bootstrap information for you cluster can be [found](https://docs.aws.amazon.com/msk/latest/developerguide/msk-get-bootstrap-brokers.html) from the AWS console, or via API call.

 ```bin/kafka-console-producer.sh --topic <Your Topic Name> --broker-list <Your Bootstrap Server FQDN:90902>```